zng-ui/zng/TODO/_current.md

 * Return type also can only be `impl UiNode`.
 * Explicit generic types can only be `ident: VarValue`.
 * No attributes allowed in input/output or generic params.
-* No retention of actual types to the extreme we have today, values are actualized (and vars boxed) early.
+* No retention of full types to the extreme we have today, values are actualized (and vars boxed) early.
     - Property args type is dyn safe.

 These changes lets us simplify the macro a a lot (no more associated type transform), and clamps on the type explosion at the moment of instantiation, (no more cfg(dyn_))

+## Widget Requirements

+* Insert custom nodes at each priority level.
+* Collect custom nodes in a dynamic list for styling.
+    - We could make all widgets "dynamic/stylable" by default.
+    - Then widget creation can be some sort of `WidgetBuilder` instance creation.
+* Finetune priority of a property within its own priority group.
+* Declare capture-only "properties", that are redirected to the custom nodes.

 Widget expands too: